YuEnoch/NmerGene-NeutrophilProteases/README.md

 This folder contains files involved in the high throughput sequencing analysis from the 5 Amino Acid Mutagenesis sequencing data.
 It identifies significantly enriched peptides, analyzes the amino/nucleic acid frequencies, and clusters the enriched peptides based on their properties (Principal Component Analysis).

 The pipeline is all outlined in order within MainFile.py.
-To start, copy all Python and R scripts into the same folder.
+To start, copy all Python and R scripts, as well as the folders, into the same folder.
+MainFile.py would contain all the instruction of setting up the pipeline.

 It contains: